ABRG-Models/morphologica/docs/ref/coremaths/quat.md

 q1.checkunit();
 ```

 **Setting the value of the Quaternion**.
-This function sets a rotation (specified in radians) about the given three dimensional axis:
+This (now deprecated) function sets a rotation (specified in degrees, not radians) about the given three dimensional axis:
 ```c++
 void initFromAxisAngle (const vec<Flt>& axis, const Flt& angle);
 ```